male students in class

 Please note: A student's readiness to perform college-level coursework is based on the student's placement test and/or ACT scores.
 Below 1000-level coursework may be required prior to the student taking courses in the suggested sequences.

-This is a typical program map; please meet with a Faculty or Program Advisor to discuss the details.
+These are typical program maps; please meet with a Faculty or Program Advisor to discuss the details.

 Plan of Study Grid